 Parks and recreation — See Ch.
 127.

-Domesticated animals and fowl may be maintained in the Borough for noncommercial purposes, except that equine animals, bovine animals, sheep, goats, porcine (pigs), and poultry are prohibited.
+Domesticated pets as defined in § 190-201 may be maintained in the Borough for noncommercial purposes, except that equine animals, sheep, goats, porcine (pigs) and all forms of poultry, including chickens, turkeys and other edible fowl are prohibited.

 In maintaining such animals or fowl, they shall not be permitted to create any offensive odors or unsanitary conditions which are or may be a menace to the health, safety and welfare of the public.